venantius/glojure/NOTES.md

     where it's not clearly a PersistentList.
 I think there might be an exception for pendingForms in the LispReader, which should maybe be a linked list based on the JVM inplementation
+* From what I understand of Java's `volatile` keyword, a fairly simple locking strategy should suffice as a Go analog.

 2016-01-11
 ----------